This is the 7th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Making this gives me another chance to use my blossom cutters, and the cake topper could be used for a Christening cake, a first Birthday cake, or a Baby Shower cake.

-This cake topper consists of a baby laid in a blossom under a leaf coverlet and surrounded with rose leaves.
+This cake topper consists of a baby laid in a blossom under a leaf coverlet and surrounded by rose leaves.

 Download Your Free Resource Guide